Legal challenges, lack of interest limit choices on local school boards

 All three of the legal challenges must be settled before Sept.
 14, when ballots for the November election must be printed.

-In many other local districts, voters will not have a choice as to who serves on their school board, and will not even get to vote for candidates.
+In many other local districts, voters will not have a choice as to who serves on their school boards and will not even get to vote for candidates.

 That’s because when there’s an uncontested school board race, the County Recorder’s Office simply cancels the election.